SgtCoDFish/bedrock-bootstrap/guides/OPENOCD_WRITING.md

 To write an ELF file using OpenOCD you'll need a device definition file, which is provided by SiFive in the [freedom-e-sdk repository](https://github.com/sifive/freedom-e-sdk/blob/cebbb7cb6c7b16767b4ba04e7f231a784be9697a/bsp/sifive-hifive1/openocd.cfg).

 To upload an ELF file, use the following command.
-Note that if you've not whitelisted your user to use OpenOCD, you'll need to call OpenOCD with `sudo`.
+Note that if you've not allowlisted your user to use OpenOCD, you'll need to call OpenOCD with `sudo`.

 ```bash
 ${OPENOCD} -f openocd.cfg \